sivadhulipala1999/SheetSimplify_with_RAG/README.md

 <b>API</b>: Contains the flask file which exposes the endpoint to make a simple call to the LLM.
 Following are the endpoints exposed so far <br/>
     &emsp;&emsp;- "/" - home page which just says "Welcome to Sheet Simplify!" <br/>
     &emsp;&emsp;- "/summary/v1" - which provides a summary of the data provided as per the LLM  <br/>
+<b>streamlit</b>: Contains the code to setup the streamlit app.
+Not in  the original template.

 There are several other folders from the original template which were not relevant to this case and hence have been omitted.